 Prior to an Exchange Listing, or any listing of its securities on any other public trading market, the Company will pay no incentive fee to the Adviser.
-Following an Exchange Listing or any listing of its securities on any other public trading market, the Advisers will receive an incentive fee based, in part, upon net capital gains realized on our investments.
+Following an Exchange Listing or any listing of its securities on any other public trading market, the Adviser will receive an incentive fee based, in part, upon net capital gains realized on our investments.
 Unlike that portion of the incentive fee based on income, there is no hurdle rate applicable to the portion of the incentive fee based on net capital gains.
 As a result, Churchill may have a tendency to invest more capital in investments that are likely to result in capital gains as compared to income producing securities.
 Such a practice could result in our investing in more speculative securities than would otherwise be the case, which could result in higher investment losses, particularly during economic downturns.

-TIAA (directly or through one or more of its affiliates) has made a significant investment in the Company, which may present certain conflicts of interest.
+TIAA has made a significant investment in the Company, which may present certain conflicts of interest.

-TIAA, the ultimate parent of the Advisers, has made a significant investment in the Company (directly or through one or more of its affiliates).
-This may result in TIAA's ownership of a significant percentage of the Shares.
+TIAA, the ultimate parent of the Advisers, has made a significant investment in the Company.
+This may result in TIAA's ownership of a significant percentage of our shares.
 This may be detrimental to other shareholders as TIAA may control a significant percentage of the shareholder vote and may vote in a manner that is beneficial to the Advisers.
 TIAA and other shareholders may from time to time hold equity and other interests in the Advisers or their affiliates, which may present conflicts of interest for the Advisers, including senior investment professionals and members of the investment committee making investment decisions for the Company that also provide investment advice to TIAA.